HarshitaSingh47/Security-Interview-Notes/README.md

 ![Screenshot 2023-11-07 at 9.23.59 PM.png](Security%20Engineer%20Interview%20Prep%200c03cb369adb4fa393289dc2902ec054/Screenshot_2023-11-07_at_9.23.59_PM.png)

-## Meta
+## Interview questions in the wild

 1. You have to connect a remote employee to a company resource - walk me down the process.
+(Meta) Expedia
+2. Difference between Linux & Mac OS
+3. 2 encryption algorithms - how do they work
+4. Difference between Python, Java, C++
+5. Why do we need to define type in C/C++ but not in python
+6. Other trivia type random questions